magento/merchdocs/src/catalog/inventory-management.md

 ## Developer information

-Inventory Management installs with Magento Magento Open Source and Adobe Commerce with all features enabled by default.
+Inventory Management installs with Magento Open Source and Adobe Commerce with all features enabled by default.
 For information about changes included in module releases, see the [Inventory Management Release Notes]({{ site.devdocs_url }}/guides/v{{ site.version }}/inventory/release-notes.html).
-The [Inventory Management Guide]({{ site.devdocs_url }}/guides/v{{ site.version }}/inventory/) in to developer documentation provides details about module architecture, CLI, and APIs.
+The [Inventory Management Guide]({{ site.devdocs_url }}/guides/v{{ site.version }}/inventory/) in developer documentation provides details about module architecture, CLI, and APIs.

 ## Troubleshooting resources